-Sea-island fiber, also known as super-conjugate fiber or matrix fibril type fiber, is formed by a core component dispersed in another polymer in a longitudinally continuous way.
+Sea-island fiber, also known as super-conjugate fiber or butterfly polyester yarn, is formed by a core component dispersed in another polymer in a longitudinally continuous way.
 Polymer material forms the core part, which is also called the island phase or dispersed phase.
 Another polymer is called sea component, sea phase, or continuous phase.
 Because original dispersed phase fiber presents as an island state in the fiber section, it is called sea-island fiber.

 Development History of Sea-island Fiber

 Sea-island fiber was first developed in the early 1970s and was mainly used to produce suede-like fabrics.

 In 1970, Japan’s Toray Company first introduced the artificial deerskin fabric “ECSAINA” made of soluble superfine fibers (sea-island superfine fibers) to the market, marking the beginning of industrial production of sea-island composite superfine fibers.